 Note: the user should provide either the INSTR_RESPONSE_CHIP or the MASTER_RESPONSE_CHIP (that is generated by the ESO Quality Control Group UVES instrument responsible).
 If the user provides both, then the INSTR_RESPONSE_CHIP is used.
-If the user has a standard star observation taken on the same night as the object frame, then the INSTR_RESPONSE_CHIP table should give better flux calibration results than the MASTER_RESPONSE_CHIP table.
+In general the MASTER_RESPONSE_CHIP table gives better results than the INSTR_RESPONSE_CHIP table derived from a single observation.